forcedotcom/sfdx-scanner/messages/common.md

 # deprecationMessage

-We will end support for v4.x of Code Analyzer in the upcoming months.
-We recommend users migrate to v5.x, which is currently in Beta and will be in GA soon.
-More information: https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/version-5.html
+We plan to stop supporting v4.x of Code Analyzer in the coming months.
+We highly recommend that you start using v5.x, which is currently in Beta.
+For information on v5.x, see https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/version-5.html.